sunpy/sunpy/doc/source/guide/data_types/maps.rst

-   If the `wcsaxes <http://wcsaxes.readthedocs.org/en/latest/>`_ package is not installed the `~sunpy.map.GenericMap.plot()` and `~sunpy.map.GenericMap.peek()` methods assume that the data is not rotated, i.e. the solar y axis is aligned to the columns of the array.
+   If the `wcsaxes <http://wcsaxes.readthedocs.org/en/latest/>`_ package is not installed the `~sunpy.map.GenericMap.plot()` and `~sunpy.map.GenericMap.peek()` methods assume that the data is not rotated, i.e. the solar y axis is oriented with the columns of the array.
 If this condition is not met, when the map is plotted a warning will be issued.
-You can create an aliged map by using `~sunpy.map.GenericMap.rotate()` before you plot the Map.
+You can create an oriented map by using `~sunpy.map.GenericMap.rotate()` before you plot the Map.

 6. Overlaying Maps
 ------------------